hbycwyh2008/learning-git/README.md

+zero line of readme file.
-This is the first line of readme file.
+This is the second line of readme file.